Seeking help from school resources

 by John Bandler

-This page is about consulting with school resources such as the writing center and library staff.
+This page is about seeking help from school resources such as the writing center and library staff.

 I am an adjunct instructor at a few different academic institutions.
 That means I am part-time, and I have another full time job (or a few it seems).

-As an adjunct teaching a course on cyber and law, I have built many resources for you on writing and research, and I will provide extensive individualized feedback, but there is only so much I can do.
-Also, I am not teaching a course on writing and research, but those are important life skills I want to help you build.
+As an adjunct teaching a course on cyber and law, I have built many resources for you on writing and research, and I will provide individualized feedback, but there is only so much I can do.
+Writing and research are important life skills I want to help you build.
+But this is not a course focusing on that, and I am just a part timer.

 Why consult with school resources?

-If you are a student at an academic institution (college, university, law school) that means there are many full time faculty and staff, and probably some of them are experts in assisting students to develop their writing and research skills.
+If you are a student at an academic institution (college, university, law school) that means there are many full time faculty and staff.
+Some of them may be experts at assisting students to develop their writing and research skills.
 Many of them are eager to help students learn.
-Perhaps that is what they are paid to do, as a full-time job.
+Take advantage of that.

-Therefore, a part of the final paper project is that you consult with your school's library staff and writing center (if available).
-You will summarize those consultations in the last section of your final paper.
+Therefore, a part of the final paper project is that you check with your school's library staff and writing center (if available) to try get some help.
+You will summarize this in the last section of your final paper.

-Ideally, you should consult with school resources early and often.
+Ideally, you should seek help from school resources early and often.

-Never wait until the last minute because they may be unable to accommodate your rush and you will not have time to implement their guidance anyway.
+Never wait until the last minute because they may be unable to accommodate your rush, they will be busy, and you will not have time to implement their guidance anyway.

 Prepare for and value their time.
 The more work you do before the consultation, the better they can assist you.
 Have work done before you consult them so you can ask for advice to move further or get unstuck.
-They are busy, so make good use of their time and expertise to improve your research, paper, knowledge, skills.
+They are busy!
+Make good use of their time and expertise to improve your research, paper, knowledge, skills.

 The purpose is to help you learn and improve.

 And remember that they are not there to tell you your work is sufficient, to give you a stamp of approval, a grade, or to allow you to stop work and rest on your laurels.
-They are there to try guide you to improve and improvement is always possible.
+They are there to try guide you to improve (improvement is always possible).

 • Ask them things like "How can I improve my [research, writing, editing, citation, etc.]".

-• Never ask them questions like "Is this good enough?" or "Am I done?"
+• Never say things like "Is this good enough?" or "Am I done?" or "The instructor said I had to consult with you"

 Your summary of the meetings for the paper